UgbabeMark/EFS-Filesystem-Deployment/README.md

   Create files and directories on the mounted EFS filesystem from one EC2 instance and verify that they are accessible from the other EC2 instance.

-  Incude your DNS Name on the command provided and run command to mount your Instance.
+  Include your DNS Name on the command provided and run the command to mount your Instance. (web2)

-  Change directory to efs-mount-point
+  Change directory to efs-mount-point(web2)

-  check files in Directory (ls) to see created file from 1st Instance (web1)
+  check files in Directory (ls) to see the created file from 1st Instance (web1)

   # ![Enrollment](Images/Mount5.png)